jahnvichaudhary/Devops-project/README.md

 - **Amazon VPC (Virtual Private Cloud)**:
   Provides secure VPC with public/private subnets, route tables, and isolated networking for security.
 - **Amazon Route53**:
-  Used for DNS and routing traffic to our domain (e.g., [https://iamnkdevopseng.shop](https://iamnkdevopseng.shop)).
+  Used for DNS and routing traffic to our domain
 ---
 ### 2. 💻 Kubernetes Environment
 - **EKS Cluster**: Managed Kubernetes service for deploying and managing workloads.